 Knowledge Hub Resources

-The core activity of Phase 1 consists of a Call for Papers
+The core activity of Phase 1, supported by seed funding from the Ministry of Labour, Employment, Social Economy and Economic Solidarity of Luxembourg, consists of a Call for Papers

 - The role of SSE in localizing the SDGs.
 The Call aims to identify cases where SSE actors and institutions are facilitating the implementation of national goals and guidelines in concrete local settings, what works and why, and the scope for replicating positive initiatives in other local settings.

 - Measuring SSE, its scale and impact.
 In a context where systematic data on SSE are still scarce, where definitions and indicators vary, and numbers often fail to capture the diversity of SSE actors and impacts, the Call aims to identify innovative methodological solutions to measuring SSE and its impacts.